wirelessr/flink-iceberg-playground/README.md

 # Getting Started with Flink SQL and Apache Iceberg

+The full story is published on [Medium blog](https://lazypro.medium.com/71b96817e3c3).

 This repo was inspired by [this article](https://www.dremio.com/blog/getting-started-with-flink-sql-and-apache-iceberg/) and fixes many fatal bugs.

 The entire playground is completely free, and at its core are the following three components.